Carreau/ipython-wiki/A-gallery-of-interesting-IPython-Notebooks.md

 ## Notebooks in languages other than Python

+These are notebooks that use [one of the IPython kernels for other languages](IPython kernels for other languages):

 ### Julia

 The IPython protocols to communicate between kernels and clients are language agnostic, and other programming language communities have started to build support for this protocol in their language.
 The Julia team has created [IJulia](https://github.com/JuliaLang/IJulia.jl), and these are some Julia notebooks: